saa-lucas/UFC-Statistics-Bachelor/Extension-and-Teaching-Assistantship/2025-Python-Data-Treatment-Course-SEst/README.md

 <br>

-This directory contains the documentation and technical materials for the "Data Treatment with Python" course delivered during the **Statistics Week (SEst) at the Federal University of Ceará (UFC)**.
+This directory contains the documentation and technical materials for the "Data Treatment with Python" course delivered during the **Statistics Week (SEST) at the Federal University of Ceará (UFC)**.

 ## 📝 About the Course
 The workshop focused on bridging the gap between statistical theory and practical data engineering.
 As the **Technical Coordinator at Gauss Jr.**, I designed this training using a **synthetic dataset inspired by the real `br_anatel_indice_brasileiro_conectividade_municipio` (Brazilian Connectivity Index)** from ANATEL.